 ADR issuers are typically large multinational corporations.
-Any non-U.S. company seeking to raise capital in the U.S. or increase their base of U.S. investor can issue ADRs.
+Any non-US company seeking to raise capital in the US or increase their base of US investors can issue ADRs.

 AkzoNobel ADRs are traded in the OTCQX platform, which is part of the OTC Markets Group Inc. (over the counter) market.

-The International OTCQX is a premium market tier that distinguishes leading international companies from other securities traded in the US OTC market by the quality of their operating businesses, the excellence of their disclosure and their listing on a qualifying foreign stock exchange.
-Also the reporting and disclosure requirements of the International OTCQX are in line with the Company’s current standards of disclosure.
+The International OTCQX is a premium market tier which distinguishes leading international companies from other securities traded in the US OTC market by the quality of their operating businesses, the excellence of their disclosure and their listing on a qualifying foreign stock exchange.
+Also, the reporting and disclosure requirements of the International OTCQX are in line with the company’s current standards of disclosure.

 Deutsche Bank Shareholder Services

 P.O.
 Box 2050 DB@amstock.com

 To download the AkzoNobel annual report, please visit the dedicated website.

 For other company reports, please visit the Reports and presentations section.
 To receive Notice of meeting and related proxy materials, please contact our transfer agent if you are a registered holder.
 Beneficial holders should contact their bank or broker.

 For those holders who are not registered because their ADS’s are held through a “Street name” (nominee account), your nominee will receive AkzoNobel documents from time to time from Deutsche Bank to distribute to ADR holders.
 You need to make arrangements with your nominee if you wish to receive such documents, and to be able to exercise your vote through the depositary bank at General Meetings (if applicable).

 In order to transfer ADRs into another person's name, you need to complete a Stock Power Form .
 Please return it (with inheritance taxes paid where appropriate) to Deutsche Bank, together with your share certificate(s).